Jackrabbit Ski League

 The club is again offering lessons in the classic (diagonal stride) technique.
 These lessons are meant for beginner adults with little or no experience.
-The course will consist of two sessions on Sundays in early January starting at 1:30 pm at the chalet.
+The course will consist of two sessions (Sunday Jan 14 and Sunday Jan 21) starting at 1:30 pm at the chalet.
 Phil Davis will be the instructor.

 The lessons are free to new club members; otherwise, they are $20.
 Sign up when you register.
 Contact Phil at 584-3033 for more information.

 Ski Equipment Rentals